 sshd.
 This component starts an SSH server on your system, allowing others to connect to it.
 Do not configure this component or open port 22 unless you want to host an SSH server on your system.
 It is not required to communicate with HDInsight.

 There are also several graphical SSH clients, such as PuTTY (http://www.chiark.greenend.org.uk/~sgtatham/putty/) and MobaXterm (http://mobaxterm.mobatek.net/).
-While these clients can be used to connect to HDInsight, the process of connecting to a server is different than using the
+While these clients can be used to connect to HDInsight, the process of connecting is different than using the

 ssh utility.
 For more information, see the documentation of the graphical client you are using.

-SSH keys use Public-key cryptography to secure the cluster.
-SSH keys are more secure than passwords, and provide an easy way to secure your HDInsight cluster.
+SSH keys use Public-key cryptography to authenticate SSH sessions.
+SSH keys are more secure than passwords, and provide an easy way to secure access to your Hadoop cluster.

 If your SSH account is secured using a key, the client must provide the matching private key when you connect: